 What is false control over your singing?

-If you ask me, people who end up using effort while singing usually get a false sense of control over their voice by using extra muscle tension.
-They tense up the jaw, tongue, throat, neck, shoulders.
-It gives a feeling of "doing something to make the sound happen".
-I was like that, too.
-But actually all we are doing by that is narrowing and limiting the resonances of our instrument and pressuring the larynx and vocal cords.
-It's extremely difficult to control anything vocally that way.
+People who end up straining while they sing usually get a false sense of control by adding muscle tension.
+They tense the jaw, tongue, throat, neck, shoulders.
+It feels like “doing something to make the sound happen.”
+I was like that too.
+But all that does is narrow the resonance of your instrument and pressure the larynx and cords.
+It's extremely hard to control anything vocally that way.

 What is a real vocal control?

-The bottom line is that you are able to manipulate your voice do sounding in different ways, volumes and qualities with minimum effort.
-The biggest challenge normally is: producing a full, rich and loud sound without effort.
-That can be done if know how to close your vocal cords.
-At least this is the basic requirement, and here is why:
+Real control means you can shape your voice into different sounds, volumes and qualities with minimum effort.
+The biggest challenge is usually producing a full, rich, loud sound without effort.
+That's possible once you know how to close your vocal cords.
+Here's why.

-We can compare closing the vocal cords to a balloon that you let air escape through.
-The opening has to be tight enough to produce a real sound.
-Yes, it's super horrible sound, but don't worry, with the help or our vocal resonances our voice won't sound like that when we close our vocal cords 🙂
+Think of closing the cords like a balloon you let air escape through.
+The opening has to be tight enough to make a real sound.
+On its own it's a pretty horrible noise, but don't worry, your resonance dresses it up, so your actual voice won't sound like that.

-The sound and the air play a zero sum game: more air - less sound.
-Less air - more sound.
-Think of a whisper, it's a lot of air, almost no sound.
-That's the idea.
-So closing your vocal cords only a little bit, will allow for more air through, giving you an airy, whispery sound.
-Closing them fully (without totally shutting them of course) will give you a rich and loud sound.
+Sound and air play a zero-sum game: more air, less sound; less air, more sound.
+Think of a whisper, lots of air, almost no sound.
+So closing the cords only a little lets more air through and gives an airy, whispery tone.
+Closing them fully (without shutting completely) gives a rich, loud one.

-Another benefit of the vocal cords closing is that you can sing beautiful long phrases.
-The vocal cords are a gate that keeps the air from escaping too fast.
+Another benefit: you can sing beautiful long phrases.
+The cords act as a gate that keeps the air from escaping too fast.

 How do I close my vocal cords?